-Fully differential amplifiers are typically packaged in 8-pin packages as shown in the diagram.
-The device pins include two inputs ( $V{IN+}$ , $V{IN-}$ ), two outputs ( $V{OUT-}$ , $V{OUT+}$ ), two power supplies ( $V{S+}$ , $V{S-}$ ), an output common-mode control pin ( $V{OCM}$ ), and an optional power-down pin (PD).
+Fully differential amplifiers are typically packaged in eight-pin packages as shown in the diagram.
+The device pins include two inputs (V{IN+}, V{IN-}) , two outputs (V{OUT-}, V{OUT+}) , two power supplies (V{S+}, V{S-}) , an output common-mode control pin (V{OCM}) , and an optional power-down pin (\overline{PD}) .

+Figure 75.
 Fully Differential Amplifier Pin Diagram

 A standard configuration for the device is shown in the figure.
 The functionality of a fully differential amplifier can be imagined as two inverting amplifiers that share a common noninverting terminal (though the voltage is not necessarily fixed).
-For more information on the basic theory of operation for fully differential amplifiers, see the Texas Instruments application note titled Fully Differential Amplifiers (SLOA054).
+For more information on the basic theory of operation for fully differential amplifiers, refer to the Texas Instruments application note titled Fully Differential Amplifiers (SLOA054).